hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

 ==========

 Our implementation aims to streamline the data collection, (offline) policy learning, and off-policy evaluation/selection (OPE/OPS) procedure.
-We rely on `d3rlpy's implementation <>`_ of the learning algorithms and provide some useful tools to streamline the above offline RL procedure.
+We rely on `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s implementation of the learning algorithms and provide some useful tools to streamline the above offline RL procedure.

-Please also refer to `quickstart <>`_ for the example workflows.

 Synthetic Dataset Generation
 ~~~~~~~~~~